Dairy-Free Strawberry Ice Cream

 Ingredients

-- 13.5 ounces unsweetened canned coconut milk or cream, full fat (1 can refrigerated overnight)
+- 13.5 ounces unsweetened canned coconut cream, full fat (1 can refrigerated overnight)

 - 5.3 ounces coconut milk strawberry yogurt